AHines214/Group1-Software-Engineering_Project/README.md

 ## Description
 Tentative will be a group scheduling webapp that will help resolve conflicts when scheduling events, big or small.
 ## Usage
 A unique, sharable event link will be able to be shared to attendees where they will be able to blacklist time they will not be available in a familiar calendar interface.
+The project will also be able to handle timezone issues consistently.